Rituparno Ghosh: Reactions and tributes

-The Indian consulate in Bangladesh held a retrospective and Afghan-American director Mithaq Kazimi wrote his reactions via his personal blog and commented on Gosh's influence beyond India on a number of newspapers.
+The Indian consulate in Bangladesh held a retrospective and Afghan-American director Mithaq Kazimi wrote his reactions via his personal blog and commented on Ghosh's influence beyond India on a number of newspapers.

 Cinematic vision

 Rituparno Ghosh was one of the most acclaimed film directors of India, and was himself an admirer of Satyajit Ray.
 His films glorified womanhood and closely and sensitively portrayed women's lives, feelings and sufferings.
 According to Bollywood actor Anupam Kher, Ghosh had wonderful understanding of the female psyche.
 In his last films he addressed issues of homosexuality and gender.

 An article in the newspaper Live Mint categorised Ghosh's cinematic career in three phases: In his early films, he tried to portray Bengali middle-class lives, their aspirations and desires; in the second phase, he mainly worked with Bollywood actors and made films in Hindi and English as well as Bengali; in the third and the last phase his movies mainly dealt with sexuality.